gcv-framework/gcv-vacuum-energy/CITATION.md

 ## Suggested source-assignment citation sentence

-> The source-assignment convention follows the GCV governance bridge: strictly spacetime-constant vacuum contributions are assigned to a global/flux-controlled sector, while local excitations remain in the local stress-energy tensor.
+> The source-assignment convention follows the GCV Governance Bridge Law: strictly spacetime-constant vacuum contributions are assigned to a global/flux-controlled sector, while local excitations remain in the local stress-energy tensor.